jguida941/-adaptive-hashmap-studio/docs/config.md

 # Configuration (TOML)

 Adaptive Hash Map CLI can load runtime policy from a TOML file instead of relying on environment variables.
-Pass `--config path/to/config.toml` to `hashmap_cli.py` (or set the `ADHASH_CONFIG` environment variable) and the loader will apply the settings below.
+Pass `--config path/to/config.toml` to `python -m hashmap_cli` (or set the `ADHASH_CONFIG` environment variable) and the loader will apply the settings below.
 Prefer an interactive workflow?
-Run `python hashmap_cli.py config-wizard --outfile config.toml` and follow the prompts to generate a ready-to-use file.
+Run `python -m hashmap_cli config-wizard --outfile config/config.toml` and follow the prompts to generate a ready-to-use file.

-Prefer to start from an existing file? `python hashmap_cli.py config-edit --infile config.toml` reuses the same schema as the wizard, pre-populating each prompt with the current values.
+Prefer to start from an existing file? `python -m hashmap_cli config-edit --infile config/config.toml` reuses the same schema as the wizard, pre-populating each prompt with the current values.
 While editing you can: